Agile Modeling Home Page

 6. You are delivering models and/or documentation to another team who will then evolve the system further.
 In other words you are “handing off” your work in a serial manner.

-It’s important to note that although you may not be agile modeling, often due to environmental circumstances beyond your control, that you can still apply some of the practices of AM on your project.
+It’s important to note that although you may not be agile modeling, often due to environmental circumstances beyond your control, that you can still apply some of the practices of AM on your team.
 However, just because you’re using a plain old whiteboard (POW) to draw sketches on doesn’t necessarily imply that you are agile modeling, all it implies is that you’re drawing sketches on a whiteboard.